Butler-Brand/Butler-Brand.github.io/_posts/2020-01-02-publications-post.md

 It officially launches at the end of April 2023, but the pre-order link is available here:
 <a href="https://www.amazon.com/dp/B0BWBY5RVS" target="_blank">Entry on Amazon</a>

-We're also doing a launch giveaway, which you can go and have a look at <a href="http://www.bydifferenthighways.com/posts/2023/04/06/contest-post.html">here</a>

 ## Brandon's Publications